nelso0/barbotine-arbitrage-bot/README.md

 ## Full version

-I also made a full version which operates with real dollars.
+There is also a full version which operates with real dollars.

 The profits vary a lot from one month to another, because it depends a lot of market conditions (can go from 5% to 40%).
 You can see the current opportunities of the real bot [here](https://barbotine.capital).